Special Educational Needs & Disability (SEND)

 - Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed Medication agreement in line with the medication policy is in place to ensure the safety of both child and staff member.

-- Epi pen training is regularly given to all staff.
+- Epi pen and Asthma training is regularly undertaken by all staff.

 What specialist services and expertise are available at or accessed by the school?